1971 (11 Issued and 13 Unissued)

 Designer of Overprint: Format staff

-Printer: International Security Printer=s Ltd., UK
+Printer: International Security Printers Ltd., UK

 Printer of Overprint: Unknown

 FDC: Yes.
-Two different FDCs exist for this issue.
-The first is the genuine cover and has a postmark reading ?
+Two different FDCs exist for this issue:

-The second cover was created months after December 20, 1971.
-In most, if not all, cases all three stamps are found on the same envelope.
-These were created with the assistance of postal employees.
-These are very collectible, difficult to locate and expensive.
-They are readily identified as they are on plain envelopes with the postmark reading”(star)PHILATELIC BUREAU (star)DACCA G.P.O./20 DEC 71″.
-The “E” of “DEC” is not broken as in the genuine covers.
+A second cover created months after 20 December 1971.
+In most, if not all, cases, all three stamps are on the same envelope.
+These were produced with the assistance of postal employees.
+They are collectible, difficult to locate, and expensive.
+They are easily identified as being on plain envelopes with the postmark reading “★ PHILATELIC BUREAU ★ DACCA G.P.O. / 20 DEC 71”.
+On these covers, the “E” of “DEC” is not broken, unlike on the genuine covers.

-Pmks.: Philatelic Bureau
+Postmarks: Philatelic Bureau

 Insert: None